 Organizations worldwide spend $2.3 million annually to minimize the fallout from security incidents stemming from using the software.
 Study shows that SaaS workplaces are 2.9x more likely to experience external access as a challenge.
 That’s why when you are developing a SaaS product you need to pay extra attention to ensuring security.

 Every SaaS business model relies on a strong management team.
 Your development team must devote their entire time and effort to the project.
 It’s fantastic if your entire team is knowledgeable and dedicated.
 After all, it is the responsibility of a good management team to hire good employees for the company.

-That’s why if you want to create SaaS software and lack experienced employees you can hire remote specialists, that will be a great asset to your already existing team.
+That’s why if you want to create SaaS software and lack experienced employees you can hire remote developers, that will be a great asset to your already existing team.

-At ProCoders we specialize in staff augmentation, which means that we help you select a perfect developer for your project.
+At ProCoders we specialize in staff augmentation, which means that we help you hire SaaS developers for your project.
 We have dozens of the best Ukrainian programmers at our disposal and are ready to help you build the superior SaaS product out there.

 Tech Stack to Make SaaS Software

 Nearly any language is appropriate for software as a service.
 When choosing a programming language to build your SaaS product on, consider your existing experience and language availability (a large number of quality libraries, frameworks, and supporting community).

 Some say, that Ruby on Rails is the perfect framework for the back-end when you are developing a SaaS product since it allows for quick coding, it’s rather flexible and highly scalable.

 To create SaaS software you would also need a reliable cloud database to store back-end data.
 There are two primary relational databases: MySQL and PostgreSQL, so make sure your developer knows either one of them.